Matching Learned Causal Effects of Neural Networks with Domain Priors: Related Work

-Related efforts with causal implications have had different objectives such as removing confounding features~\cite{pearl2009causality} through regularization~\cite{bahadori2017causal,sen2018supervising,janzing2019causal}, or using causal discovery to infer stable features for prediction~\cite{kyono2020castle}. \cite{bahadori2017causal} used a form of weighted $L_1$ regularization to penalize non-causal attributes in a linear model, and show how this can be used in tandem with DNNs to view latent representations in DNNs as causal hypotheses. \cite{janzing2019causal} related confounding and overfitting in shallow regression models, and thereby proposed a regularizer that also learns a co-efficient in $L_1$ or $L_2$ regularization.
-Both the aforementioned methods do not consider directly regularizing DNN models for causal effect.
-In contrast to these few existing related methods, our method focuses on training NN models whose causal attributions maintain prior causal influences that are provided as domain knowledge priors.
+Other efforts with causal implications have different objectives such as removing confounding features through regularization~\cite{bahadori2017causal,sen2018supervising,janzing2019causal}, or using causal discovery to infer stable features for prediction~\cite{kyono2020castle}. \citet{bahadori2017causal} used weighted $L_1$ regularization to penalize non-causal attributes in a linear model. \citet{janzing2019causal} related confounding and overfitting in shallow regression models and proposed an $L_1$ or $L_2$ regularizer.
+The aforementioned methods however do not consider directly regularizing NN models for causal effects or take into account user-provided domain priors.